-We already told you about the details of relocating to Finland as a developer, so will now look at Estonia which is just a short ferry trip away.
+We have already told you about the details of relocating to Finland as a developer, so will now look at Estonia which is just a short ferry trip away.

 The nice thing is that there is no such thing in Estonia as a special “work permit”.
-You can work in the country if your short‐term employment is registered by your employer and your stay here is legal or when you have a valid residence permit for working.
+You can work in the country if your short‐term employment is registered by your employer and your stay here is legal or when you have a valid residence permit for work.

 Developers also have the opportunity to get relocation support from the government.
 The amount of the grant per one top specialist is 3,000 euros.
 While it's quite easy to apply, the grant isn't paid out to the employer until five months into the employment.

 If you are moving with children, you need to solve one of the most important issues - finding a kindergarten or school.
-There is nothing difficult about this in Estonia as the educational system is well developed.
+There is nothing difficult about it in Estonia as the educational system is well developed.
 There are English, Russian and other language kindergartens and schools.
 Also, all children living in Estonia receive full health insurance until the age of nineteen.
 In addition to monthly child benefits and child care allowances, Estonia offers generous parental leave that lets one parent stay at home until the child turns three.
 You can also take turns with your spouse in staying at home with your child.

-Estonia is an inviting place for expats.
+As you can see, Estonia is an inviting place for expats.
 It is also very convenient that you can carry out most of your daily tasks online.